phoenixframework/phoenix/README.md

 end
 ```

 This mounts the socket router on /ws and also register the channel from earlier as `channel`.
-Let's recap :
+Let's recap:

  * The mountpoint for the socket in the router (/ws) has to match the route used on the JavaScript side when creating the new socket.
  * The channel name in the router has to match the first parameter on the JavaScript call to `socket.join`
  * The name of the topic used in `def join(socket, "topic", message)` function has to match the second parameter on the JavaScript call to `socket.join`

 Now that a channel exists and we have reached it, it's time to do something fun with it!
 The callback from the previous JavaScript example receives the channel as a parameter and uses that to either subscribe to topics or send events to the server.
 Here is a quick example of both :

 ```js
 var socket = new Phoenix.socket("ws://" + location.host + "/ws");

 socket.join("channel", "topic", function(channel) {

   channel.on("join", function(message) {
     console.log("joined successfully");
   });